codedsk/rplay/mapping/README.md

 **widgets/precipplot.R**

 A Shiny widget hosted in an R script.
-Shiny applications can also be used as Shiny widgets in the megawidget sense.
+Shiny applications can also be used as Shiny widgets, in the megawidget sense, inside of interactive documents or other Shiny applications.
 This example takes the Leaflet map and Plotly graph from the previous examples, and adds a dropdown menu that allows users to choose the observation station they would like to highlight on the map.
 The output graph is controlled by user interaction with both the dropdown menu options and makers on the map.
 This widget can be included in an R Markdown file as a Shiny widget or a Shiny application, or embedded in another Shiny application.

 **indiana\_precip\_widget/app.R**